asyncapi/website/content/docs/getting-started/security.md

 We're now able to define what security mechanisms our application needs to connect to the server.
 We've seen how to define the requirement of a user and a password, which is the most common use case.

 At this point, you know AsyncAPI well enough to create a simple hello world application.
 However, real use cases are more complicated than that.
-Go to the [Tutorials page](/docs/tutorials) and learn how to create real world use cases, from zero to production.
+Our tutorials can teach you how to create real world use cases, from zero to production.

+{{%next-chapter url="/docs/tutorials" text="Go to the tutorials page"%}}